lbaehren/lofarsoft/src/Anaamika/doc/source/parameters.rst

     ini_gausfit
         This parameter is a string (default is ``'default'``).
-These are three different ways of estimating the initial guess for fitting of Gaussians to an island of emission: 'default', 'fbdsm', or 'nobeam'.
-If ``'default'``, no initial guess for the Gaussians is made, and the maximum number of Gaussians to fit to a single island is set to 25.
-If ``'fbdsm'``, a simple fit is performed to define the initial guess for the Gaussians.
-The maximum number of Gaussians is determined from this fit.
-If ``'nobeam'`` (appropriate when source sizes are expected to differ greatly from the restoring beam), the initial Gaussians sizes are determined from an analysis of the sizes of emission peaks in the image.
-The maximum number of Gaussians is determined from this analysis.
+These are three different ways of estimating the initial guess for fitting of Gaussians to an island of emission.
+If ``'default'``, the maximum number of Gaussians is estimated from the number of peaks in the island.

-        For wavelet images, the value
-        used for the original image is used for wavelet order j <= 3 and 'nobeam' for higher orders.
+        An initial guess is made for the parameters of these Gaussians before final fitting is done.
+This method should produce the best results when there are no large sources present.
+If ``'simple'``, the maximum number of Gaussians per island is set to 25, and no initial guess for the gaussian parameters is made.
+Lastly, the ``'nobeam'`` method is similar to the ``'default'`` method, but no information about the beam is used.
+This method is best used when source sizes are expected to be very different from the beam and is generally slower than the other methods.
+For wavelet images, the value used for the original image is used for wavelet order j <= 3 and ``'nobeam'`` for higher orders.

     kappa_clip
         This parameter is a float (default is 3.0) that is the factor used for Kappa-alpha clipping, as in